KinoranaUPSB/lab08-heroku-dumpster-fire/README.md

 `git push heroku main`

 And you're done!
 Your code should now be on Heroku.
 Head to your Heroku dashboard, select the app you created, and click "Open App".
-You should now see your website!
+If your website doesn't appear, just wait a couple minutes and try again, and it should work.